Table des matières

 In the Wwise menu, go to Project and select Save.

-Select the SoundBank layout to access the SoundBank Manager, then enable all SoundBanks, your current working platform (Windows or Mac) and English.
+Select the SoundBank layout to access the SoundBank Manager, and click Generate All.

 In Unity's Inspector, go to the AkMicrophone script and select the Microphone Event Property.